jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Adult Sky Dragon.md

 RacialMods:
 Languages: Auran, Celestial, Common, Draconic, Infernal, Sylvan
 SQ: borne aloft, change shape
+SpecialAbilities:
+  Borne Aloft (Su): >
+    Old or younger sky dragons fly with good maneuverability while all older sky dragons have perfect.
+  Celestial Emissary (Su): >
+    Three times per day, a great wyrm sky dragon can imbue others with the celestial aspect of the oracle spell divine vessel*, but it can only be cast on another willing creature of good alignment.
+  Change Shape (Su): >
+    A young or older sky dragon can assume any humanoid form three times per day as if using polymorph.
+  Cloud Sight (Su): >
+    A very young or older sky dragon's sight is not impeded by clouds or fog, or by spells that create areas of fog.
+  Grounding Breath (Su): >
-SpecialAbilities: Borne Aloft (Su) Old or younger sky dragons fly with good maneuverability while all older sky dragons have perfect.
-Celestial Emissary (Su) Three times per day, a great wyrm sky dragon can imbue others with the celestial aspect of the oracle spell divine vessel*, but it can only be cast on another willing creature of good alignment.
-Change Shape (Su) A young or older sky dragon can assume any humanoid form three times per day as if using polymorph.
-Cloud Sight (Su) A very young or older sky dragon's sight is not impeded by clouds or fog, or by spells that create areas of fog.
-Grounding Breath (Su) Any flying creature damaged by the breath weapon of an ancient or older sky dragon must make a Fortitude save with the same DC as the sky dragon's breath weapon or lose the ability to fly for 1d4 rounds.
-Primal Lightning (Su) An old or older sky dragon's breath weapon can affect creatures normally immune or resistant to electricity damage.
+    Any flying creature damaged by the breath weapon of an ancient or older sky dragon must make a Fortitude save with the same DC as the sky dragon's breath weapon or lose the ability to fly for 1d4 rounds.
+  Primal Lightning (Su): >
+    An old or older sky dragon's breath weapon can affect creatures normally immune or resistant to electricity damage.
 A creature immune to electricity damage still takes half damage from the breath weapon (no damage with a successful saving throw).
 Resistant creatures' electricity resistance is treated as 10 less than normal.
 SpellsKnown: Spells Known (CL 7th; concentration +12)  3rd (5/day)-blink, lightning bolt (DC 18)  2nd (7/day)-glitterdust (DC 17), invisibility, resist energy  1st (8/day)-endure elements, expeditious retreat, magic missile, obscuring mist, shocking grasp  0 (at will)-detect magic, disrupt undead, mage hand, mending, message, ray of frost, read magic
 SpellsPrepared:
 SpellDomains: